Chapter 25 : You're So Vain

 She had even connected everything with different colored pieces of yarn to draw conclusions.
 By hand.

-And that’s when everything finally started to make sense.
+And that’s when everything finally started to make sense to Sirius.
 Gemma never slept because she was worried, not because she drank too much coffee.
 She’d never completed any of her homework, as shown by the half finished assignments that littered the floor, and had decided to give into her manic delusions instead.
 Her perpetual happiness was not normal behavior.
 It was a restless obsession gone awry.

 “Fuck,” he swore when he plucked a scrap off the wall.
 “She’s gone absolutely bonkers.”

 Sirius gingerly looked down and inspected the drawing in his hands; it was a simple sketch of the wild scenery outside their Valentine’s Day bungalow.
 The happy memory caused his frown to grow exponentially, but as he raised his eyes, he spied the same image pinned to the wall in front him.
 The pureblood did a quick spin and counted 5 other drawings with the exact same scenery.
 When he found a 6th, he ripped it off and flipped it over.

 Sirius knew there was a large possibility that Gemma was nowhere near the deserted campsite but he didn’t care.
 His desperation controlled his actions and he sprinted out of the private room towards one of the hidden Hogsmeade passageways.
 He couldn’t sit still and pretend nothing was wrong; it just wasn’t in his nature.